Updated: 25.4.25

 Duration

-Blisters take 4-7 days to crust over, at which point the person is no longer contagious.
+The illness generally lasts 5–10 days.
+Blisters appear in waves and typically take 4–7 days to crust over, after which the person is no longer contagious.

 Risks of Going to Work